Contract Lifecycle Management · Insights

 The case for CLM is well-established.
 The benefits span every business function, from legal and procurement to finance and sales, and extend across more than 50 industries.
 The question for most organizations isn’t whether CLM delivers value.
 It’s whether their implementation will.

-Why most CLM implementations stall
+Why most CLM implementations stall?

 The reasons are consistent across industries and organization sizes.
 Scope is set by technology features rather than business outcomes.
 Implementation timelines are compressed to meet procurement deadlines.
 Change management is treated as a training exercise rather than a transformation program.
 Integration with adjacent systems like ERP, CRM, and matter management is underestimated.
 And the legal team that requested the system is rarely equipped to run the implementation alongside their day jobs.